Does This Make Me Look Fat?

 - In Lucky Luke and the Ballad of the Daltons, the Dalton Brothers had to kill the judge and the jury that sentenced their Uncle Henry to death so they could claim the inheritance he left them.
 Their first target was a man who ran a laundry.
 Rather than just killing him, Joe decided to have him wash their prison uniforms first.
 Once they realized their target wouldn't get back, they just put on random clothing so they could leave the shop.
 When Joe suggested they stopped at the next town to buy new clothes before tracking their next target, Averell agreed on the grounds the dress he (Averell) was wearing made him look fat.

 - In one episode of The Simpsons, Homer has to work undercover for the government.
 He asks his family whether the tape recorder under his shirt makes him look fat.
 Lisa says no, it makes him look like a government stooge.
 Homer insists "But not fat, right?"

-- In Batman: The Brave and the Bold, Batwoman asks "Do I look fat in this outfit?"...while in Batman's body.
+- In Batman: The Brave and the Bold, Batwoman asks "Does this suit make my butt look big?"...while in Batman's body.
 Nightwing and Batgirl are understandably wigged out.

 - In The Powerpuff Girls episode "Makes Zen To Me," Mojo Jojo tries to roust Buttercup from her meditation by insulting her, topping it unsuccessfully with "You look fat in that dress!"